- Keeping well during treatment

 There are many strategies that assist with keeping well at home.
 While undergoing treatment your immune system will be compromised.
 It is important that you avoid sources of infection.

-● Keep away from public places that have large gatherings especially around children in the winter
+● Keep away from public places that have large gatherings, especially those with children and during winter.

 Keeping positive, helpful coping tips

 ● Balance of perspective—you see the big picture, but break it up day-by-day.
 What do you need to get through the day?